MS-DOS Commands :: doskey

 doskey ls = dir /w /o:ne $*

 Creates a macro command named ls that displays a wide directory listing sorted by filename and filename extension (this is similar to the Linux ls directory listing command).
-If you type ls then a listing of the current directory is display; if you type ls directory then a listing of the specified directoy is displayed; if you type ls *.txt then a listing of all .txt files in the current directory is displayed.
+If you type ls then a listing of the current directory is display; if you type ls directory then a listing of the specified directory is displayed; if you type ls *.txt then a listing of all .txt files in the current directory is displayed.

 Command Options: